Eastern Front (World War I): Central Powers victories, retreat of the Imperial Russian Army

+Russian strategic expanses allowed the army to take a break from failures and start active resistance, the Germans could no longer use the lack of artillery supplies from the Russians and the first setbacks began, the breakthrough to Minsk and the offensive on Dvinsk completely failed with heavy losses for the Germans, the offensive in central Belarus also turned out to be unsuccessful, the Russians began to behave more actively on the southern front, where Austria-Hungary suffered a heavy defeat near Lutsk, the situation was saved by German reserves.
+The Russians also began to go on the offensive to ease the pressure on Serbia, although unsuccessfully, but there was a turning point in the war in favor of Russia, failing to finish the campaign in 1915, the Germans were deprived of the opportunity to win the war.

 Russo-Turkish offensive, winter 1915–1916

 After the Battle of Sarikamish, the Russo-Turkish front quickly turned in favor of Russian forces.
 The Turks were concerned with reorganizing their army and also fighting the massive Allied armada that landed in Galipoli.
 Meanwhile, Russia was preoccupied with other armies on the Eastern Front.
 However, the appointment of Grand Duke Nicholas Nikolaevich as Viceroy and Commander in the Caucasus in September 1915 revived the situation of the Russo-Turkish front.

 When the Allies withdrew from Gallipoli in December, the Caucasus Army's Chief of Staff General Nikolai Yudenich believed Turkish forces would take action against his army.
 This concern was legitimate: Bulgaria's entry into the war as Germany's ally in October caused serious alarm, as a land route from Germany to Turkey was now open and would allow for an unrestricted flow of German weapons to the Turks.
 A "window of opportunity" appeared that would allow the Russians to destroy the Turkish Third Army, as the British required assistance in Mesopotamia (now modern day Iraq).
 Britain's efforts to besiege Baghdad had been halted at Ctesiphon, and they were forced to retreat.
 This led to an increasing number of attacks by Turkish forces.
 The British requested the Russians to attack in an attempt to distract the Turks, and Yudenich agreed.
 The resulting offensive began on 10 January 1916.